aluxian/Messenger-for-Desktop/README.md

 * Badge with the number of notifications (OS X and Windows)
 * Native notifications on Linux and OSX
-* System tray icon on Windows
+* System tray icon on Windows and Linux

 ## Build